fast-af/developer-portal-starter/developer-portal/for-developers/bigcommerce/install/install-login-buttons.md

   - /developer-portal/fast-login-bigcommerce-examples/
 ---

-# Install Step 4: Installing "Fast Login" Buttons on BigCommerce
+# Install Step 4: Installing Fast Login Buttons on BigCommerce

-There are **2 different pages you can install our "Fast Login" button**:
+There are 2 different pages where you can install our **Fast Login** button:

 - Login Page
 - Create Account Page

-Let's get started -->
+Let's get started:

-## Installing "Fast Login" Button to Login Page
+## Installing Fast Login Button to Login Page

-1. In the theme files, click "templates" → "pages" → "auth" → "login.html."
+1. In the theme files, click **templates > pages > auth > login.html**.
    <img alt="login.html file" src="./images/image6.png"/>
 2. Use command-F to find the line: